 the Middle Eastern theatre during World War I. The Caucasus campaign extended from the South Caucasus to the Armenian Highlands region, reaching as far...

-The Battle of the Caucasus is a name given to a series of Axis and Soviet operations in the Caucasus area on the Eastern Front of World War II.
-On 25 July...
+The Battle of the Caucasus was a series of Axis and Soviet operations in the Caucasus as part of the Eastern Front of World War II.
+On 25 July 1942, German...

 changed for legal reasons.
 The Caucasus Airlines fleet included the following aircraft: 1 Embraer EMB 120 Brasilia Caucasus Airlines operated 2 EMB-120 airplanes...

-span a much wider region including the Russian north Caucasus, and the former Russian Caucasus provinces of Batum Oblast' and Kars Oblast' (the so-called...
+span a much wider region including the Russian north Caucasus, and the former Russian Caucasus provinces of the Batum Oblast' and the Kars Oblast' (the...

 the Russian Empire began spreading its influence into the Caucasus region, starting the Caucasus War in 1817.
 Russian forces first moved into highland Chechnya...